Buckle up -- Canada's election will be a cliffhanger

 Elizabeth May, leader of the Green Party, is trying to convince Canadians that she and her party are about much more than the environment.
 Support for them has been growing steadily -- even if they win only a few seats, the Green Party could have a strong voice in Canada's next parliament.

 And then there is Quebec.
 Always a singular, distinctive place where voters often surprise.
 This time is no different.
-In Quebec, Bloc party leader Yves-Francois Blancet, a Quebec separatist, is nearly tied with Trudeau and the Liberal party.
-Blancet has made short work of the both the Liberals and the Conservatives in this campaign.
+In Quebec, Bloc party leader Yves-François Blanchet, a Quebec separatist, is nearly tied with Trudeau and the Liberal party.
+Blanchet has made short work of the both the Liberals and the Conservatives in this campaign.
 And his popularity in a vast province a pivotal reason why it's unlikely any party will win a majority of seats this time around.

 According to Google's trending searches, it is the leaders and their personalities that are finally getting voters' attention in the final days of the campaign.

-Note: Correction: This story has been updated with the correct spelling of Yves-François Blanchet's name.